Skip to contents

 out

-Output file path for the non-console types:
+output file path for the non-console types:

 • type="latex": a LaTeX fragment written to out (usually .tex); when omitted, the fragment is printed to the console.